 Why should I think about responsible tourism?

-Around 1.2 billion tourists travelled to foreign destinations in the last year.
-That number is growing by around 4% every year, meaning 50 million extra travellers in the next 12 months.
+In recent years over 1 billion tourists travelled to foreign destinations – a figure that is growing all the time.
 On top of that, somewhere in the region of 4 billion domestic tourists pack their bags each year.

 The planet is straining under the weight of these figures.
 We need to think about how to ensure the mark we leave is a positive one.